jadecobra/python_tdd_exercises/source/index.rst

 .. include:: /links.rst

 #################################################################################
-pumping python: how to solve problems with test driven development
+pumping python: how I solve problems with test driven development
 #################################################################################

 I have put together what has worked for me over a decade of learning python and seeing other people use it into this book as exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_.